iasd-deploy/deploy-noticias.adventistas.org/app/pt/wp-content/plugins/wp-image-zoooom/readme.txt

 8. Apply the zoom from Page Builder by SiteOrigin, the Image Widget

 == Changelog ==

+= 1.49 =
+* 11/02/2021
+* Fix: remove the "wc-product-gallery-slider" theme support for themes without a slider
+* Fix: on websites built with Beaver Builder the zoom effect was not shown on the frontend

+= 1.48 =
+* 10/14/2021
+* Feature: support select-themes.com which add a wrapper on top of the page
+* Fix: the zoom was making it hard to select the image element in Beaver and Brizy page builders
+* Fix: the zoom couldn't be applied with the Classic Editor if the Storefront theme was enabled

+= 1.47.1 =
+* 06/21/2021
+* Fix: check $_GET variables against an array of allowed values
+* Fix: use "window.parent" instead of "document.parent" when checking if the page is within a page builder or not

+= 1.46 =
+* 03/10/2021
+* Fix: remove zoom in Divi Visual Builder for newer versions of Divi
+* The largest image wasn't chosen from the "srcset" attribute

+= 1.45 =
+* 12/18/2020
+* Enable the "Custom CSS" field for the Avia page builder elements
+* Declare incompatibility with the Product Gallery Slider for WooCommerce plugin
+* Test with PHP 8.0, WordPress 5.6, WooCommerce 4.8, jQuery 3.5.1

+= 1.44 =
+* 09/26/2020
+* Disable the Images Lazy Loading functionality from the Litespeed Cache plugin
+* Warning for the Additional Variation Images Gallery for WooCommerce plugin

 = 1.43 =
 * 08/12/2020